seinecle/blog/_posts/2025-08-17-more-thoughts-on-ai-software-development.md

 - are you a coder?
 Then "IDEs" (integrated development enviromnents) are proved solutions for decades now
 - are you a UX designer?
 Then a canvas interface is necessary. etc.

+# 3 directions where these tensions are pushing innovation

+## 1. Gen AI chatbots enriching their interface
+[OpenAI launched "Canvas" in 2024](https://openai.com/fr-FR/index/introducing-canvas/), a panel window that opens next to the conversation when the information at hand manifestly needs an other classic form of display.
+Canvas can take form of a table when needed, or a coding editor, and can render anything that can be represented as a web page: apps, maps, tables, whatever really.

+-> Gemini by Google launched a similar feature, also named "Canvas", in Spring 2025.

+In my experience, these are not really helpful yet: past simple cases, the rendering of html pages is buggy and advanced features are immediately missing (for tabular data).

+## 2. Incumbent software integrating AI
+This is a priori a smart move: existing software have all the convenience of a very familiar interface to their very large base of users.
+So you just need to add gen AI capabilities (like: analytics and reasoning) to it.
+Think Microsoft Copilot added to Excel.
+But as of this day the results are very disappointing.

+Another (anecdotical) instance is the supermarket chain where I do my grocery shopping, and that delivers it.
+All from a mobile app.
+So they tried to add a "gen ai" feature that would help me pre-fill my basket, based on my previous purchases.
+Well, that fails miserably and a basic expert system would have been enough ("suggest the most frequently, most recently purchased items").

+Attempts with a better success are:

+- [Photoshop](https://helpx.adobe.com/photoshop/using/generative-expand.html) integrating AI-based functions (a move that dates before generative AI).
+- [JetBrains](https://www.jetbrains.com/help/idea/ai-assistant-in-jetbrains-ides.html) adding AI assistant capabilities to its IDEs.
+Same for [VS Code](https://www.infoworld.com/article/3982310/visual-studio-code-beefs-up-ai-coding-features.html?utm_source=chatgpt.com)

+## New "AI native software"